Python-SDET/jira_api_testing_lesson_3/README.md

 "# jira_api_testing_lesson_3"

+This is a tutorial repository associated with the following YouTube video: https://www.youtube.com/watch?v=eWR49de-RrA

 1) implementation.py
   a.
 Added the ability to send jql (JIRA Query Language) queries to implementation.py
   b.
 Removed testing code from file